fastify/fastify-vite/README.md

 This plugin lets you load a **Vite client application** and set it up for **Server-Side Rendering (SSR)** with Fastify.

-It is focused on architectural primitives rather than specific framework-specific features.
+It is focused on architectural primitives rather than framework-specific features.

 It automates a few aspects of the setup, such as: